-Hanoi with its 2 to 3 millions citizens is Vietnam’s capital town.From 1902 to 1953 Hanoi was the capital town of the French Indochina, which from 1893 consisted of Vietnam, Cambodia and Laos.Hanoi is a town with lakes and green parks and it feels a little bit more “umbrageous” than HCMC (Saigon).
+Hanoi Note: This trip was done in 2001 and 2002 Hanoi is Vietnam’s capital town with 3 million citizens (8 millions in 2019) .From 1902 to 1953 Hanoi was the capital town of the French Indochina, which from 1893 consisted of Vietnam, Cambodia and Laos.Hanoi is a town surrounded with beautiful lakes and lushes parks, and it feels a little bit more lustrous than HCMC (Saigon).
 However, the pulse of life is just the same.
-The most visited area is the old town north of Hoan Kiem lake.You can walk along the streets – […]
+The most visited area is […]

 We bought bus tickets in Saigon.
 These are “open tickets” where you decide your final destination of the bus trip.
 On the way to this destination the bus stops in different cities and you can stay there for several days.
 The night before you want to go again you just tell them and then you can go on further to you final stop the next morning.After some days we were staying in Hoi An in central Vietnam.The bus went mostly […]

 Note: This trip was made in 2001 Hué has about 250000 citizens and is known as the old imperial town.
 Here 13 Emperors have reigned during 1802 to 1945.
 The largest places of interest in the area are the old Emperor tombs.
 In November 1999 the whole town was below water when a huge flood hit some parts of Vietnam.
 The city is split in two sections by the Parfyme River.
 We really recommend a boattrip at the Parfyme River. […]